ACO Musician

 What attracted you to apply for the ACO Emerging Artist Program?

-I’ve always admired the ACO Emerging Artist program because every musician I’ve seen come out of it has gone on to achieve incredible things in their careers.
-For me, it’s more than just an opportunity to grow as a musician—it’s a chance to be part of an Australian music community that pushes you to reach your full potential.
-The idea of being mentored by such talented musicians and performing at that level excites me beyond words.
-I’ve always believed in learning by experience, and being on tour with the ACO members is exactly what I need before starting my professional career.
+I’ve always admired the program because every musician I’ve seen come out of it has gone on to achieve incredible things.
+For me, it’s more than just an opportunity to grow as a musician – it’s a chance to be part of an Australian music community that pushes you to reach your full potential.

-Can you share a favourite ACO memory?
+What’s your favourite ACO memory?

-During my time at the Australian National Academy of Music (ANAM), I was incredibly lucky to be part of the 2023 ACO Mozart tour.
+During my time at the Australian National Academy of Music (ANAM), I was incredibly lucky to be part of the 2023 Mozart tour.
 It was such an amazing experience that I wanted to be part of it again!
 Working with the entire orchestra and international guest artists was so inspiring, and I still find myself thinking about those performances and how much joy we brought to the audiences.

 ACO Donor and Subscriber